METALS-London copper slips on U.S.-China trade deal uncertainty

 Most active ShFE tin

-$1 = 7.0323 yuan Reporting by Enrico dela Cruz; Editing by Subhranshu Sahu
+$1 = 7.0284 yuan Reporting by Enrico dela Cruz; Editing by Subhranshu Sahu and Susan Fenton